pinglu85/algoExpert/minimum-waiting-time.md

 `duration of queries[0] * (n - 1) + duration of queries[1] * (n - 2) ... + duration of queries[n - 2] * 1 + duration of queries[n - 1] * 0`.

-Therefore, to compute the total waiting time, I would initialize a variable that is going to keep track of the running sum of the waiting time, then iterate through every query in the input array, keeping track of the index each query is at, since I need to know how many queries are remaining in the array; at each query, multiply the duration of the query by the number of queries that are left, and add the result to the running sum of the waiting time.
+The reason is that all queries after a query need to wait the duration of that query.
+So to compute the total waiting time, I would initialize a variable that is going to keep track of the total waiting time so far, then iterate through every query in the input array, keeping track of the index each query is at, since I need to know how many queries are remaining in the array; at each query, multiply the duration of the query by the number of queries that are left, and add the result to the total waiting time.

 Since the function needs to return the minimum amount of total waiting time, it would sort the input array at the very beginning.